fireinrain/github-trending/TrendsHist.md

 ## Html

+* 【2025-05-15】[thewickedkarma / blackeye\-im](https://github.com/thewickedkarma/blackeye-im) - This project is now discontinued  Kindly use other working alternatives
 * 【2025-05-10】[NightProxy / Space](https://github.com/NightProxy/Space) - Space is a modern, and clean web proxy with many games, apps and features
 * 【2025-05-07】[docker / labs-ai-tools-for-devs](https://github.com/docker/labs-ai-tools-for-devs) - Your trusted home for discovering MCP tools – seamlessly integrated into Docker
 * 【2025-05-07】[Blobby\-Boi / ExtPrint3r](https://github.com/Blobby-Boi/ExtPrint3r) - An exploit that allows ChromeOS users to kill extensions by printing iframes  The successor to ExtHang3r